 The most common group A strep infection is

-strep throat, which usually has symptoms of a fever and sore throat.
+strep throat, which usually causes fever and sore throat without viral illness symptoms such as runny nose and cough.
 Strep throat is especially common among school-aged children and teenagers.

-Group A strep organisms can be responsible for certain types of skin infections too, such as
+Group A strep organisms can cause skin infections such as

 impetigo (itchy, red, oozing sores) and cellulitis (red, swollen, painful skin).

-Group A strep bacteria can cause an infection called scarlet fever, too.
+Group A strep bacteria can cause an infection called scarlet fever.
 This infection is basically strep throat with a rash, which is caused by a toxin the bacteria releases into the body.

-When to call your pediatricianIf your child has a sore throat, and especially if they have pus on the tonsils or swollen glands, give your pediatrician a call.
+When to call your pediatricianIf your child has a sore throat, fever and swollen glands, especially without a runny nose or cough, call your pediatrician.

 How long is the incubation period for group A strep?

-An infected child will usually start feeling sick become ill 2 to 5 days after being exposed to streptococcal bacteria.
+An infected child will usually start feeling sick 2 to 5 days after being exposed to streptococcal bacteria.

 How is group A strep diagnosed in children?

-Your health care provider will swab your child's throat and tonsils to test whether they have a Group A Strep infection.
+If your child has a sore throat and fever without symptoms of viral infection, your health care provider may swab your child's throat to test for Group A Strep infection.
 Some pediatricians' offices have quick-result strep tests that can help diagnose streptococcal infection in several minutes.
-A throat culture may be used if the quick-result test is not available, or if your provider thinks the quick-result test was inaccurate.
-Results from the culture test may take a few days.
+A throat culture may be used, but this takes a few days.